 What's the Word "Restavek" Stands for?

 Restavek by definition means staying with… This is a modern slavery system that has affected two out of 15 children in Haiti.
 Those children often come from low-income families and orphans.
 This type of slavery system is been around for years and it affects children of all ages.
 This is how the 'restavek' system works in Haiti.
-Let’s say a child who comes from a very poor family, often in the mountains, his/her parents can’t afford to send him/her to school and to feed him/her, since there’s no help available to them at a local or government level, they would send that child to stay with an aunt, uncle, or another relative who has better financial opportunity with the hope that he/she would go to school, being fed, having nice clothes, etc.
+Let’s say a child who comes from a very poor family, often in the mountains, his/her parents can’t afford to send him/her to school and to feed him/her, since there’s no help available to them at a local or government level, they would send that child to stay with an aunt, uncle, or another relative who has better financial opportunities with the hope that he/she would go to school, being fed, having nice clothes, etc.

-Sometimes, it could be a close friend to the family or a respectable person in the community who gave promise to take care of that child if his/her parents send him/her to Port-au-Prince to stay with them, instead of staying in the mountains with them and not going to school and without any opportunity to succeed.
+Sometimes, it could be a close friend to the family or a respectable person in the community who gave the promise to take care of that child if his/her parents send him/her to Port-au-Prince to stay with them, instead of staying in the mountains with them and not going to school and without any opportunity to succeed.
 But unfortunately, research shows that instead of having a better life, most of those children end up living in hell and experienced all kinds of mistreatments from those who promised to take good care of them.
 They are being used to perform all kinds of works, whether domestics, farm works, etc. Some of them are used as street merchants while others are used to wash cars on the streets.
 Unfortunately, after the earthquake, the number of Restavek has doubled.